AndreasHD11/MapYourGrid/docs/impact.md

 <div class="starter-kit-buttons">
   <a href="#strategic-use-cases-energy-disaster-response-and-development" class="btn btn-primary">
   Strategic Use Cases: Energy, Disaster Response and Development</a>
-  <a href="#why-osm-matters-for-the-electrical-grid" class="btn btn-secondary">Why OSM Matters for the Electrical Grid?</a>
+  <a href="#why-openstreetmap-matters-for-the-electrical-grid" class="btn btn-secondary">Why OpenStreetMap Matters for the Electrical Grid?</a>
   <a href="#why-open-grid-data-matters" class="btn btn-secondary">
   Why Open Grid Data Matters?</a>
   <a href="#who-is-using-openstreetmap-grid-data" class="btn btn-secondary">  Who is using OpenStreetMap Grid Data? </a>